robot-learning-freiburg/MDPCalib/README.md

 ## 👩‍💻 Code

-We will release the code upon the acceptance of our paper.
+For licensing reasons, we will release the code upon acceptance of the used point correspondence network [CMRNext](http://cmrnext.cs.uni-freiburg.de/).

 ## 👩‍⚖️  License